preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 Setup
 -------
-Using the options here you can create one or more Page Collections to be set up automatically when this template is used, such as Knowledge Articles and Discussion.
+Using the options here you can create one or more page collections to be set up automatically when this template is used, such as Knowledge Articles and Discussion.
 There's also some settings available.

 .. image:: community-edit-setup-new2.png

-To edit settings, click "Publishing App Settings" and use the following settings (can be edited later by a Publishing App Administrator for the Community):
+To edit settings, click "Publishing App Settings" and use the following settings (can be edited later by a publishing app administrator for the community):

 .. image:: community-edit-setup-settings-612.png